Balkghar/dai-lab-http-infrastructure/api/README.md

 The API uses HTTP status codes to indicate the success or failure of a request.
 In case of an error, a JSON response is returned with a message detailing the error.

+## Database

+The application uses MongoDB as its primary database, which is containerized using Docker.
+The MongoDB instance is configured through environment variables.
+The data is persisted across restarts using a Docker volume.
+The database is seeded with [dummy data](../db/blog_data.json) using another Docker container.